-Operating Results and Review of Operations for the year Operating Results
+Operating Results and Review of Operations for the year

-The consolidated loss of the group amounted to \$1,207,840 (2015: \$221,286) after providing for income tax.
-The increase in the loss this year is primarily attributable to the provision for a doubtful receivable of \$323,118, and the fair value loss on assets held for sale of \$421,240.
+The consolidated loss of the group amounted to \$235,535 (2016: \$1,207,840) after providing for income tax.
+The loss in the prior year is primarily attributable to the impairment loss on intangible assets.
 Further discussion of the Group's operations now follows.